open-omics-ml/open-omics-ml/README.md

 ## The scientific question

-Machine learning has transformed omics research, but methods best practices — proper train/test separation, confounder correction, appropriate performance metrics — have evolved rapidly.
-Many studies were conducted before these practices were established.
-We ask: **when we apply rigorous modern ML to the same datasets, what do they tell us?**
+Machine learning has transformed omics research and methods best practices — proper train/test separation, confounder correction, appropriate performance metrics — have evolved rapidly.
+We ask: **when we apply new models and workflows to the same datasets, what more can we learn?**

-The reanalysis framework is the method.
-The biology is the point.

 ## Who this is for

-Open Omics ML is designed for three kinds of participants:
+Open Omics ML is designed for a variety of participants:

 **Students** conducting reanalyses as undergraduate or postgraduate research projects.
 This is a genuine learning experience in applied ML and open science, with real scientific outputs and co-authorship opportunities.

 **New lab members and collaborators** getting up to speed with a dataset, method, or analysis approach.
 Reanalysing a published study is an excellent onboarding activity.

 **Researchers seeking feedback** who want community input on an analysis approach before committing to a full study.
-The Open Omics ML framework is a structured way to stress-test your methods openly.

 ## What we do